-Examples for Good Map Design#
+Examples of Good Map Design#

 🚧This page on the training platform and the entire content is under ⚠️construction⚠️🚧

-In this section, we will present some well designed maps and discuss how to create similar maps.
+In this section, we will present some well-designed maps and discuss how to create similar maps.
 If you need further examples for good map design, check out these websites/repositories:

 Map Examples#